rchatti/dataplex-labs/dataplex-quickstart-labs/02-lab-guide/module-03-organize-your-data-lake.md

 ## 2. Lab - Foundations

 In this lab module, we will organize all the lab assets into a Dataplex Lake and into Zones.
+##### NOTE:
+Run the scripts below in a Ford-approved shell editor.
+It is assumed that you performed `gcloud auth login` successfully from your terminal, and are connected to the right `prj-df-dataplex` sandbox, to run the lab instrcutions.

 ### 2.1.
 Declare variables